yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

    We pre-adopt the value set used in R4.
 This builds on the existing STU3 list covering SNOMED codes for "Clinical Finding" and "Procedure", and adds codes for "Context-dependent categories" (Social Care) and "Events" (A&E)

 6. **Diagnosis**: Link to a Condition diagnosed as a result of the Encounter.
 Can obviously be provided only if the Condition FHIR Resource is also being offered.
 If populated then it is required to rank the Conditions, and to assign one the "role" of "Chief Complaint"

+7. **Hospitalization**: To provide details of admission and discharge.
+As described above then, depending on circumstances, it might be actually populated fully, partially, or not at all.
+See below for further details of the fields contained

 ### **Optional fields**